php/php-langspec/spec/14-classes.md

 Name | Purpose
 -----|--------
 `bind` | Duplicates closure `$closure` with a specific bound object `$newthis` and class scope `$newscope`.
-Make `$newthis` `NULL` if the closure is to be unbound, or if a scope is specified, static. `$newscope` is the class scope to which the closure is to be associated, or static to keep the current one.
-If an object is given, the type of the object will be used instead.
-This determines the visibility of protected and private methods of the bound object.
+If `$newthis` is `NULL` then the closure is to be unbound if no scope is specified, or static if a scope is specified. `$newscope` is the scope the closure is to be given (either a string containing the name of a class, or an object whose class will be used), or `"static"` to keep the current one.
 Returns a new `Closure` object or `FALSE` on failure.
 This function must not violate the invariant that closures must either be both scoped and bound or static, or otherwise both unscoped and unbound.
+This function must prevent binding an object to the new closure if the `$closure` is static, however the new closure may have a different scope.
 `bindTo` |  Duplicates the closure designated by the current instance with a new-bound object and class scope.
 This method is an instance version of bind.

 When the anonymous function-creation operator ([§§](10-expressions.md#anonymous-function-creation)) is evaluated,